Accessibility Policy

 • Social opportunities that do not require cameras, microphones, or speakers.

-In this document, we cover:
+In this page we cover:

 TURNING CAPTIONS ON AND OFF FOR EVENTS.SFWA.ORG, ZOOM, AND YOUTUBE